Azure/azure-osconfig/docs/architecture.md

 ## 3.5.
 IoT Hub Client

-The agent's IoT Hub Client uses the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the IoT Hub, receives Desired Twin updates, and makes Reported Twin updates.
+The agent's IoT Hub Client uses the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/), receive Desired Twin updates, and make Reported Twin updates.

 The IoT Hub Client does not attempt to parse the property values.